 The first step is filing for Unemployment Insurance (UI).
-You can file by phone or via the online initial claimant application on the Department of Labor's website.
-During emergencies like this, several other people are filing for UI and you may be on hold for extended periods of time.
-You can file a claim online, day or night, and on the weekends without having to wait.
+You can file by phone or via the online initial claimant application on the Department of Labor's website, my.vermont.gov - Login.
+During emergencies like this, many other people are filing for unemployment benefits, and you may be on hold for extended periods of time.
 If you don't have a computer, visit the VDOL Job Center that serves your county.
 You can find the nearest location here: https://labor.vermont.gov/workforce-development/job-centers